SISE-Web-Development-Environments/assignment2-yarden-eden/README.md

 At the top of the page you a have a menu that take you to different windows such as -
 * Welcome - home page, you can find here 2 button.
-<br>1.Sign-up btn: sign-up button, if you haven't signed up, now it's a good time :)
+<br>1.
+Sign-up btn: sign-up button, if you haven't signed up, now it's a good time :)
-<br>2.Log-in btn: that take you to set settings for the game.
+<br>2.
+Log-in btn: that take you to set settings for the game.
 * Setting - you can set your setting by :
-1. choose your in-game keyboard (press on each arrow and then select a key),
+<br>1. choose your in-game keyboard (press on each arrow and then select a key),
-2. Then you will have to choose the number and colors of pacman's food.
+<br>2.
+Then you will have to choose the number and colors of pacman's food.
-3. And after all you have to choose the game time and number of monsters you want to deal with (Note!- greater number of monsters -> difficulty level rising)
+<br>3.
+And after all you have to choose the game time and number of monsters you want to deal with (Note!- greater number of monsters -> difficulty level rising)
 For easier life, you can press the Random button that select the settings for you.
 Don't forget to press on - Start in order to start the game.
 * Log-In & Sign-Up